sujkambl/D3_Quadrant/README.md

 { label:'Eagle', x:74456, y:453300, z:0, category:'4'},
 { label:'Boulder', x:67956, y:350900, z:0, category:'6'}];
 ```
+Only 'label', 'x', and 'y' are required.  'z' and 'category' are optional, and you can omit them entirely.
 ##What the Setup Object format looks like:
 The setup array is a single object with multiple properties.
 For clarity, you may want to write it in the following style:
 ```javascript